ibm-cloud-docs/BlockStorage/working-with-snapshots.md

 {: #listsnapshotUI}
 {: ui}

 A list of retained snapshots and space that is used can be seen on the **{{site.data.keyword.blockstorageshort}} Detail** page.
 Management functions (editing schedules and adding more space) are conducted on the **{{site.data.keyword.blockstorageshort}} Detail** page by using the **Actions** menu or links in the various sections on the page.
 The Snapshot page displays how much capacity the volume has and how much of it is used.

 You receive notifications when you reach space thresholds – 75 percent, 90 percent, and 95 percent.

-Notifications are sent when you reach three different space thresholds – 75 percent, 90 percent, and 95 percent.

 - At **75 percent capacity**, a warning is sent that snapshot space usage exceeded 75 percent.
 If you heed the warning and manually add space, or delete retained and unnecessary snapshots, or reduce the number of retained snapshots in the schedule, the system is reset and no auto-deletion occurs.
 - At **90 percent capacity**, a second warning is sent when snapshot space usage exceeded 90 percent.
 Like with reaching 75 percent capacity, if you take the necessary actions to decrease the snapshot data or increase the space, the warning system is reset and no auto-deletion occurs.